 When I was in my late teens, I bought myself a calendar that was illustrated with vintage travel posters.
-I was particularly smitten with one for Cuba and from that moment I formed a slight obsession with the beautiful artwork created to sell travel in the early days of advertising.
-Since becoming a graphic designer I’ve found myself asking “who are the artists behind my favourite vintage travel poster designs?”
-So, who were these advertising industry pioneers that inspired travelers of yesteryear?
+I was particularly smitten with one for Cuba produced in 1949 by the Cuban Tourist Commission.
+From that moment I formed a slight obsession with the beautiful artwork created to sell travel in the early days of advertising.
+Since becoming a graphic designer I’ve found myself asking “who are the artists behind these fabulous vintage travel poster designs?
+What was their process?
+Did they travel to all the places they illustrated?”
+So, I did a little research into these advertising industry pioneers and this is what I found.

 A brief history

 Modern posters were born in the mid-nineteenth century when a few planets aligned.
 The first was the development of printing technology, which allowed for mass production of colour images.
 The second was countries such as France lifting government censorship of public places.
 Lastly, mass-produced consumer goods were being advertised in populated urban environments.

 By the late nineteenth century, posters had hit their stride in Europe with many fine artists such as Henri de Toulouse-Lautrec taking up poster commissions.
 As the new century dawned, posters grew in popularity and their design became an increasingly respected art form.

 Early twentieth-century travel posters were often commissioned by rail lines, and later airlines, to advertise their mode of transport using images of exotic destinations.
 Poster artwork varied in style as fashions came and went: art nouveau, art deco and modernism were key styles of the travel poster era.
 Finally, poster art gave way to photography in the 1960’s, as printing technology underwent another evolution.